 Addiction is a disease, not a moral failing.

-When individuals in recovery are holistically supported to build purposeful lives, the likelihood of them maintaining their recovery substantially increases.
+When individuals in recovery are holistically supported – meeting the 8-dimensions of wellness and addressing the social determinants of health – to build purposeful lives, the likelihood of them maintaining their recovery substantially increases.
 And, when empowered by Four Pillars™ individuals in recovery are able to thrive!